 Jessica holds degrees in Biology from Simon Fraser University and Food and Nutrition from Ryerson University in Toronto.
 She is currently working on her Masters in Counselling Psychology at the University of Calgary and looks forward to using these skills to further help her clients improve their relationship with food.

-She is a member of the College of Dietitians of BC and Alberta and Dietitians of Canada.
+She is a member of the College of Dietitians of Alberta and Dietitians of Canada.
 She has co-authored a manual for the self-management of chronic disease and was featured in newspapers and magazines such as Chatelaine, Flare and Elle and David Suzuki’s Blog.

 What is the difference between a Registered Dietitian and a Nutritionist?
 See here.